notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

     let rect = Rect::new(0, 0, CANVAS_WIDTH, CANVAS_HEIGHT);

-    // We need to add another rectangle to place Ferris' buffer.
+    // We need to add another rectangle for placing Ferris' buffer into.
-    // The scrolling value will effect Ferris' placement every loop iteration. let logo_rect = Rect::new(40, y_scrolling, CANVAS_WIDTH - 75, 450);
+    // The updating y_scrolling value will effect Ferris' placement every loop iteration. let logo_rect = Rect::new(40, y_scrolling, CANVAS_WIDTH - 75, 450);

     // Make sure to draw Ferri behind (before) the fire!